 Update: while I’ve found these resources to be great, I’ve since taken up additional strength training to build up my power, because with yoga alone I wasn’t getting stronger and with menopause I was beginning to feel weaker.
 You can read how I reversed my symptoms of menopause naturally here.

-How to Build up to Chaturanga Dandasana
+How to Prepare for Chaturanga Dandasana

 One of the most important aspects of building up strength is your mindset.
 If you go into this looking for results, you will most probably set yourself up for dissapointment.